-Mr M wasn't actively looking to do anything with his pension.
+Mr M was contacted by Caledonian and he wasn't actively looking to do anything with his pension.
 And Caledonian was clearly reliant on Options to facilitate things - but for Options' acceptance of the application, Mr M's business wouldn't have been able to proceed.